bjornaa/polarmap/README.rst

 -----

 ``makecoast.py``
-  A script for producing a coast line file.
+  A script for producing a coast line file (using basemap).

 ``plotcoast.py``
   Quick and dirty script to check the output from ``makecoast.py``.